-Version 5 - Upon completion of the training and portfolio of evidence in accordance with the requirements of the Specialist Diploma the manager should provide a signed statement testifying to the range of laboratory investigations undertaken by the candidate.
-This will be used by the external examiner to guide the areas for questioning during the laboratory tour.
-This should then be submitted in the final submission module alongside the plagiarism statement and record of training review.
-This will signal that the candidate is ready for examination.
+- 7.1.
+On completion of training and in accordance with the requirements of the Specialist Diploma, the candidate's employer (laboratory manager or training officer) should apply to the Institute for the appointment of a visiting external examiner. - 7.2.
+Accompanying the application should be a signed statement from the laboratory manager testifying to the range of laboratory investigations undertaken by the candidate.
+This will be used by the external examiner to guide the areas for questioning during the laboratory tour. - 7.3.
 The appointed external examiner will be instructed by the Institute to contact the laboratory to arrange a mutually acceptable date and time for the assessment visit.
-Documentation guiding the assessment visit will be sent by the Institute to both the examiner and the training officer/manager.

-The aims of the end-point examination procedure are to:

-Independently verify that competence has been met (portfolio of evidence) and assess the standard of the candidate for suitability for the award of a Specialist Diploma (through review of the evidence, presentation and viva voce examination during the laboratory tour) Ensure consistency between disciplines and between laboratories Check that professional body guidelines and criteria are applied nationally Reassure the employer that their training is to the appropriate standard Disseminate areas of good practice where appropriate Provide constructive feedback on areas of unsatisfactory practice Make a recommendation regarding the assessment of the candidate (Pass/Fail) to the Institute Make recommendations regarding the ongoing training approval status of the laboratory
+Documentation guiding the assessment visit will be sent by the Institute to both the examiner and the training officer/manager. - 7.4.
+The aims of the end-point examination procedure are to: - Independently verify that competence has been met (portfolio of evidence) and assess the standard of the candidate for suitability for the award of a Specialist Diploma (through review of the evidence, presentation and viva voce examination during the laboratory tour) - Ensure consistency between disciplines and between laboratories - Check that professional body quidelines and criteria are applied nationally - Reassure the employer that their training is to the appropriate standard - Disseminate areas of good practice where appropriate - Provide constructive feedback on areas of unsatisfactory practice - Make a recommendation regarding the assessment of the candidate (Pass/Fail) to the Institute - Make recommendations regarding the ongoing training approval status of the laboratory

+7.5.
 Role of the external examiner appointed by the Institute

 The external examiner for Specialist Portfolios can only be appointed by the IBMS.
-This individual reviews the Specialist Portfolio evidence and documentation to check all modules have been signed off and to verify appropriate training has been undertaken through review of the portfolio of evidence.
+This individual reviews the Specialist Portfolio Record of Laboratory Training to check all modules have been signed off and to verify appropriate training has been undertaken through review of the portfolio of evidence.
 The external examiner will assess the candidate's knowledge and understanding of their specialty through their oral presentation and examine their knowledge during the laboratory tour to determine their suitability for the award of the Specialist Diploma.